 Wind can add aerodynamic benefits to a helicopter and improve its performance or it can reduce the performance and lead to some dangerous flight characteristics.
 Many helicopters have a maximum wind speed for starting the helicopter to prevent the main rotor from contacting the fuselage at low RPM.

-There are so many types of wind that can be used effectively in a helicopter and there are many aerodynamic ways that wind effects a helicopter.
+There are so many types of wind that can be used effectively in a helicopter and there are many aerodynamic ways that wind affects a helicopter.
 Read on to find out all you need to know about wind and helicopters!

 Wind: Helicopter Friend or Foe